-11. In the Camera view, move the element to its second position.
+11. In the Camera view, move, rotate, scale or skew the element to that it is in its proper second position.

-- 12. In the Timeline view, select the first frame to rewind to the beginning of your animation. - 13.
-In the Playback toolbar, click on the Play > button to preview your animation.
+- For information on how to use the Transform tool to move, rotate, scale or skew an element, see About the Transform Tool . - You can also use the Advanced Animation tools to move, rotate, scale and skew elements-see About Advanced Animation Tools. - 12.
+In the Timeline view, select the first frame to rewind to the beginning of your animation. - 13.
+In the Playback toolbar, click on the ▶ Play button to preview your animation.